19hours/sg-statutes/Acts/Architects Act.md

 (b) the applicant has entered into a composition with his creditors or a deed of arrangement for the benefit of his creditors;

-(c) the applicant does not intend to practise either on his own account or in partnership, or is not or not about to be employed by any person lawfully supplying architectural services in Singapore;
+(c) the applicant does not intend to practise either on his own account or in partnership, or is not or not about to be employed by an architectural practice;

+[Act 20 of 2017 wef 06/10/2017]

 (d) the declaration under subsection (3) contains a statement that to its knowledge is false in a material particular;